-- Understand the basic principles of the physical and/or natural sciences. - Perform a scientific experiment and interpret results. - Demonstrate an understanding of the major concepts of differential and integral calculus. - Have the ability to write and document a computer program. - Complete the general education courses in satisfaction of the associate degree requirements.
+- Understand the basic principles of the physical and/or natural sciences - Perform a scientific experiment and interpret results. - Demonstrate an understanding of the major concepts of differential and integral calculus. - Have the ability to write and document a computer program. - Complete the general education courses in satisfaction of the associate degree requirements.

+abboolate dogree requirements.

-Suggested Sequence of Courses
+Suggested Sequence o Credits

 Freshman Year

-English 101 History 103 Foreign Language 1 Mathematics 2 Science 3 English 102 History 104 Foreign Language 1 Mathematics 2 Composition Survey of Western Civilization I Elective Elective Elective Composition & Literature Survey of Western Civilization II Elective Elective 3 3 3-4 4 3 3 3 3-4
+English 101 Composition 3

+History 103 Survey of Western Civilization I 3

+Foreign Language 1 Elective 3

+Mathematics 2 Elective 3-4

 Science 3 Elective 4

+English 102 Composition & Literature 3

+History 104 Survey of Western Civilization II 3

+Foreign Language 1 Elective 3

+Mathematics 2 Elective 3-4

+Science 3 Elective 4

 Sophomore Year

-Mathematics 2 Science 3 Fine Arts Foreign Language 1 Social Science Mathematics 2 Foreign Language 1 Open Computer Science 4 Behavioral Science Elective 3-4 4 3 3 3 3-4 3 3-4 3 3-4
+Mathematics 2 Elective 3-4

+Science 3 Elective 4

+Fine Arts Elective 3

+Foreign Language 1 Elective 3

+Social Science Elective 3

+Mathematics 2 Elective 3-4

+Foreign Language 1 Elective 3

+Open Elective 3-4

+Computer Science4 Elective 3

+Behavioral Science Elective 3

-Total Credits 00 - 00
+Total Credit s 63 - 68

 - Prerequisite or Parallel may be required.
 Please check individual course descriptions for details. - Students not presenting two years of a high school foreign language must take 12 credit hours of one language.
-Students with two years of a high school foreign language may satisfy the 12 hour requirement by taking 6 additional hours of the same language at the intermediate level and 6 hours in open electives. - 2 Math elective must be chosen from the following courses: MA 130, 201, 202, 203, or 204. - Only four-credit science courses may be used to meet this requirement.
+Students with two years of a high school foreign language may satisfy the 12 hour requirement by taking 6 additional hours of the same language at the intermediate level and 6 hours in open electives. - Math elective must be chosen from the following courses: MA 130, 201, 202, 203, or 204. - Only four-credit science courses may be used to meet this requirement.
 Math 115 is required prior to Chemistry 121 or 122. - 4 Recommended from CS 111, 113, or 115.